andrew/ultimate-awesome/README.md

 - [Awesome-Multimodal-LLM-Autonomous-Driving](https://github.com/IrohXu/Awesome-Multimodal-LLM-Autonomous-Driving) - [WACV 2024 Survey Paper] Multimodal Large Language Models for Autonomous Driving.
 - [Awesome-Fabulous](https://github.com/jimbobbennett/Awesome-Fabulous) - A hand-curated list of awesome resources when using Fabulous 📱.
 - [Awesome-Server-Side-Swift](https://github.com/Jinxiansen/Awesome-Server-Side-Swift) -  Swift 服务端开发 Perfect、Vapor资料。.
-- [awesome-sanity](https://github.com/passionatepeople/awesome-sanity) - A curated list of awesome resources related to Sanity.io, the Platform for Structured Content.
 - [awesome-systools](https://github.com/Spacial/awesome-systools) - Awesome Systools is a collection of sysadmins daily handy tools.
 - [awesome-alternatives](https://gitlab.com/linuxcafefederation/awesome-alternatives) - A list of alternative websites/software to popular proprietary services.
 - [awesome-developer-blogs](https://github.com/endymion1818/awesome-developer-blogs) - Are you a developer?
 Do you have a blog?
 Please submit a PR!.